-Ronnie O’Sullivan gets his 2026 World Snooker Championship campaign underway this afternoon against Chinese debutant He Guoqiang in Sheffield.
+Ronnie O’Sullivan got his 2026 World Snooker Championship campaign underway with a near-perfect start against Chinese debutant He Guoqiang in Sheffield.

 O’Sullivan, now 50 years old, is beginning his quest to win a record eighth world title at the Crucible Theatre and break the current tie with Stephen Hendry – who he matched by claiming his most recent crown in 2022.